Mean field limits of co-evolutionary signed heterogeneous networks: Introduction

 \endgroup

-There are basically five steps to achieve the well-posedness as well as the approximation of the MFL of the co-evolutionary Kuramoto model.
+There are basically five steps to achieve the well-posedness as well as the approximation of the MFL of the co-evolutionary Kuramoto model ({see Figure~\ref{f1:outline} for a flow chart on how these steps and the relevant results are linked}).

-\underline{Step I.} Formulation of a generalized co-evolutionary Kuramoto network.
-We treat graph limits as measure-valued functions (so-called digraph measures \cite{KX21}, see Definition~\ref{definition-DGM} for the precise definition), and hence \eqref{coevolution-a}-\eqref{coevolution-b} can be regarded as special cases of a hybrid system (\eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}) of ODEs and measure differential equations (MDEs).
+\underline{Step I.} Formulation of a generalized co-evolutionary Kuramoto network {(\eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3})}.
+We treat {signed} graph limits as measure-valued functions (so-called {signed} digraph measures, see Definition~\ref{definition-DGM}), and hence \eqref{coevolution-a}-\eqref{coevolution-b} can be regarded as special cases of a hybrid system {(\eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3})} of ODEs and measure differential equations (MDEs).
 To do this, we introduce the derivative of a family of parameterized (by `time') measures in the Banach space of all finite signed measures equipped with the total variation norm.
 Well-posedness of the hybrid system is then obtained (Theorem~\ref{thm-characteristic-1}), by applying the Banach contraction principle to a suitable complete metric space, in the spirit of the standard Picard-Lindel\"{o}f iteration for ODEs.

-\underline{Step II.} We establish an analogue of the \emph{variation of parameters formula} for the MDE.
-Thanks to this formula, we can decouple the dynamics of the oscillators from the dynamic graph measures, and successfully reduce the hybrid system to a one-dimensional integral equation (IE) indexed by the vertex variable coupled on the prescribed initial graph measures as well as prescribed time-dependent measure valued functions (i.e., the MFL to be determined).
+\underline{Step II.} We establish an analogue of the \emph{variation of parameters formula} for the MDE, in analogy to the Duhamel's principle for PDEs in finite dimensional state spaces \cite{J82} {(Proposition~\ref{prop-equivalent})}.
+Thanks to this formula, we can decouple the dynamics of the oscillators from the dynamic graph measures, and successfully reduce the hybrid system {(\eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3})} to a one-dimensional integral equation (IE) {(\eqref{integralequation})} indexed by the vertex variable coupled on the prescribed initial graph measures as well as prescribed time-dependent measure valued functions (i.e., the MFL to be determined).
 Such IE can be viewed as the equation of characteristics \cite{KX21}.

-\underline{Step III.} We establish continuous dependence of the solutions to the IE, and show the existence and the Lipschitz regularity of the semiflow forward in time generated by the IE, using a Gronwall type inequality.
-Nevertheless, the existence or Lipschitz continuity of the semiflow backward in time cannot be achieved in general, due to the lack of a \emph{second order reverse Gronwall type inequality}.
-We manage to prove that the flow is Lipschitz, when there is no dependence on the dynamics of the oscillators in the MDE (Proposition~\ref{prop-inverse-map}).
+\underline{Step III.} We establish continuous dependence of the solutions to the IE {(Proposition~\ref{prop-semiflow})}, and show the existence and the Lipschitz regularity of the semiflow forward in time generated by the IE {(Proposition~\ref{prop-inverse-map})}, using a Gronwall type inequality.